subshell/helm-charts/charts/sophora-youtube-connector/README.md

-# Helm Chart: youtube-connector
+# Sophora YouTube Connector

-This chart deploys youtube-connector.
+This chart deploys the Sophora YouTube Connector

 ## What you need (requirements)